flashrom/flashrom/util/manibuilder/README.md

 Manibuilder
 ===========

-Manibuilder is a set of Dockerfiles for manic build testing, hold together by some make-foo.
+Manibuilder is a set of Dockerfiles for manic build testing, held together by some make-foo.
 Most of the Dockerfiles make use of *multiarch* images.
 This way we can test building on many platforms supported by *Qemu*.
 The idea is to test in environments as close